 EIA Raises 2020 Oil Price Forecasts

-The U.S. Energy Information Administration (EIA) has raised its Brent and West Texas Intermediate (WTI) oil price forecasts for 2020, the organization’s latest short-term energy outlook (STEO) has revealed.
+The U.S. Energy Information Administration (EIA) has raised its 2020 average spot price forecasts for both Brent and West Texas Intermediate (WTI) oil.

-The organization warned that its latest STEO remains subject to heightened levels of uncertainty “because mitigation and reopening efforts related to the 2019 novel coronavirus disease continue to evolve”.
+The organization noted that its latest STEO “remains subject to heightened levels of uncertainty because mitigation and reopening efforts related to the 2019 novel coronavirus disease (COVID-19) continue to evolve”.

 To contact the author, email email@example.com

 Generated by readers, the comments included herein do not reflect the views and opinions of Rigzone.
 All comments are subject to editorial review.
 Off-topic, inappropriate or insulting comments will be removed.

 Editor | Rigzone